The Columbus Campus is closed: More

 Failing courses in consecutive terms is an indication of student not making normal progress and maintaining status.

 - Keep Form I-20 valid by following proper procedures for extension of stay.
-(See P/DSO for more information prior to completion date of study on I-20.)
+(See international student advisor for more information prior to completion date of study on I-20.)

 - Keep Form I-20 valid by following proper procedures for change in educational levels or programs of study.
-(See P/DSO for more information.)
+(See international student advisor for more information.)

 - Keep Form I-20 valid by following proper procedures for transfer of schools.
-(See P/DSO for more information.)
+(See international student advisor for more information.)

 - Abide by the F-1 grace period rules, including remaining in the U.S. for no longer than 60 days after completing a full